vkinnnnn/LAB_ASSIGNMENTS/Terraform_Labs/README.md

-# Terraform Labs (Assignment 6)
+# Terraform Labs
 ## Overview

 This folder contains two Terraform labs that provision minimal but realistic cloud infrastructure on **AWS** and **GCP**.
 Each lab is selfcontained, parameterized with variables, and saves Terraform outputs and logs to an outputs/ folder for easy review.

 ## Structure

-- AWS_Lab1/ – AWS networking + EC2 lab
+- AWS_Lab1/ â€“ AWS networking + EC2 lab
-- GCP_Lab1/ – GCP Compute Engine + Cloud Storage lab
+- GCP_Lab1/ â€“ GCP Compute Engine + Cloud Storage lab
+-
-- un-labs.ps1 – Optional helper script (local use only, do **not** commit real keys inside it)
+un-labs.ps1 â€“ Optional helper script (local use only, do **not** commit real keys inside it)

 ## AWS Lab 1 (AWS_Lab1)